-"As a reminder, under the Disadvantaged Community Additional Subsidy Authority, subsidies must be in the form of a loan (e.g., loans which include principal forgiveness, negative interest rate loans {40 CFR §35.3525(b)(1)}.
-This provision does not authorize grants.
-Further, fees included as principal in a loan cannot be assessed on a disadvantaged community receiving additional subsidy under the Disadvantaged Community Additional Subsidy authority {40 CFR §35.3525(b) (3)}."
+"As a reminder, under the Disadvantaged Community Additional Subsidy Authority, subsidies had to be in the form of a loan (e.g., loans which include principal forgiveness, negative interest rate loans {40 CFR §35.3525(b)(1)}.
+This provision did not authorize grants.
+Further, fees included as principal in a loan cannot be assessed on a disadvantaged community receiving additional subsidy under the Disadvantaged.
+As now can be appreciated all this changed due to the 2022 consolidated appropriation.